asnov/madelineTon.js/README.md

 I initially intended to create also a very basic ad network smart contract, but then decided to focus all efforts on finishing this library, first.

-TL-B parser, fift interpreter and TVM are all on the roadmap in this order (TL-B in particular should be pretty easy with the current TL parser and my bitstream.js, with the only real problem being template parameters (damn you Unary)).
+TL-B parser, fift interpreter and TVM are all on the roadmap in this order (TL-B in particular should be pretty easy with the current TL parser and my bitstream.ts, with the only real problem being template parameters (damn you Unary)).
-BOC deserialization is implemented in lite.js (builder/slice is represented by a BitStream, a cell is a Uint8Array).
+BOC deserialization is implemented in lite.ts (builder/slice is represented by a BitStream, a cell is a Uint8Array).

 ## Other projects